Open for MSc semester projects, Interns and PhDs

 However, while acquisition may be simple, interpretation is comparatively challenging, prone to subjective bias as well as a lack of standardisation.

 You will have a cleaned dataset of ultrasound images and videos and clinical tabular data, and your tasks will be to extend these methods to video and explore ways to make the outputs interpretable to clinicians (saliency mapping, gradcam etc).
-You will be co-supervised by a medical doctor, and ML-PhD student.

 Keywords: interdisciplinary, deep learning, computer vision, BERT, image analysis, tabular data, prognostication, diagnosis